 (The term ‘gay’ in Filipino culture does not mean quite what it purports to mean in the West.
 There, it signifies a person born male who identifies internally as a woman and who desires men romantically and sexually.
 The notion of the ‘egalitarian gay’ where manly manly men lust after other manly manly men, is regarded as risible throughout Asia and while there are some implantations of this Western model, they are reviled by the vast majority of gays there.)

-This is where the observation of social interaction in Asia becomes so important.
+The observation of social interaction in Asia is revealing.
 Remember, one group contains only adult men; the other, everyone else.
 So there is a group of ‘men’ and a group of ‘not-men’.
 Gays fall into the latter group.
 They are never part of the ‘men’ group, because they are ‘not-men’.
 This is not just a function of orientation as a somewhat skewed Western perspective has it.
 Rather, a gay’s gender is a function of her desire for men– so she is, no matter what she looks like, always ‘not man’.

 Blanchard demonstrated that HSTS transgenders are on a scale of variation with gay men (as they are called in the West; in Asia that would be an oxymoron).
 This close association, within the Asian model, means that all gays, whether transgender or not, are related and are part of the ‘not-men’ group: in other words, in terms of socialisation, they are women.
 These individuals grow up socialising with girls and woman and adopt the gender expressions that are naturally found within this group as their own.